Ernő Vadász

-Ernő Vadász (May 6, 1960 – July 14, 1988) was a Hungarian murderer who was sentenced to death and subsequently hanged for the torture-murder of a man in Tiszacsege in 1988, amidst a series of violent robberies.
+Ernő Vadász (May 6, 1960 – July 14, 1988) was a Hungarian man who was sentenced to death and subsequently hanged for the torture-murder of a man in Tiszacsege in 1988, amidst a series of violent robberies.
 He is the last person to be executed in the country, as Hungary abolished the death penalty two years later.

 Early life

 Ernő Vadász was born on May 6, 1960, in Tiszacsege.
 He claimed to have had a difficult childhood and started doing small-time crimes from an early age, due to which he had been repeatedly incarcerated in prison.
 Upon release, Vadász would frequently get himself drunk and reoffend again, preferring to spend his time drinking alcohol at the local pubs than to search for a job.
 He and his friend, István Lakatos, became feared by local residents, as the two men were known for their violent tempers and inclination towards criminal behavior.